ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 There are two forms of Privacy Pass redemption that could function under the HTTP API.
-Either passing along a token directly to the target endpoint, which would perform its own redemption {{token-redemption}}, or the Client redeeming the token and passing the result along to the target endpoint.
+Either passing along a token directly to the target endpoint, which would perform its own redemption {{token-redemption}}, or the client redeeming the token and passing the result along to the target endpoint.
 These two methods are described below.

 ## Generic Token Redemption {#token-redemption}

 Inputs:
-- ``server_id``: The Server ID to redeem a token against.
+- ``server_id``: The server ID to redeem a token against.
 - ``ciphersuite``: The ciphersuite for this token.
 - ``public_key``: The public key associated with this token.
 - ``redemption_token``: A Privacy Pass token.